azton/Pop3Net/README.md

 for loss functions used in the work.
 In ```testing```, all test scripts and their configurations are found.
 The test/training data for this project is too large to be hosted; please contact the authors if you need this data.

-Saved models are available in the ```checkpoints``` directory; you can see how to load these checkpoints by examining the running scripts in
+Saved models would be available in the ```checkpoints``` directory, but the SDNet and SRNet saved models are too large for gihub; you can see how to load these checkpoints by examining the running scripts in
 ```run_networks```.

 Scripts for data preparation are in the ```data_generation``` directory, however they are unique to the data used in the paper--